OleVik/grav-skeleton-scholar/README.md

 ### Installing with Git

 This repository references some other repositories as submodules, thus you have to clone recursively to get their contents: `git clone --recurse-submodules https://github.com/OleVik/grav-skeleton-scholar.git`.
+To reduce the overhead of Git's history, clone shallowly:

+`git clone --recurse-submodules --shallow-submodules --depth 1 https://github.com/OleVik/grav-skeleton-scholar.git`

 ## Usage and Configuration